clintonyeb/softnetadev/README.md

 The application can be managed by maven.
-First install maven: [https://maven.apache.org/install.html] And then from the root directory, > mvn clean install.
+First install maven: [https://maven.apache.org/install.html] And then from the root directory, run

+> mvn clean install.

 A jar file is generated and put into the target directory.

 ### Architecture